-Dr. Ackerman was the Executive Producer of the PBS-TV documentary, “Bringing Down a Dictator“, on the fall of Serbian dictator Slobodan Milosevic.
+In addition to his writing and research, Dr. Ackerman supported the development of five documentary films related to civil resistance and transitional justice.
+He was Executive Producer of the film, Bringing Down a Dictator, on the fall of Serbian dictator Slobodan Milosevic.
 It received a 2003 Peabody Award and the 2002 ABC News VideoSource Award of the International Documentary Association.
-It aired in the U.S. in March 2002, and subsequently in Australia, Canada, the Netherlands, Portugal, Serbia/Montenegro, Spain, Sweden and Taiwan.
+It aired in the US in March 2002, and subsequently in Australia, Canada, the Netherlands, Portugal, Serbia/Montenegro, Spain, Sweden and Taiwan.

-He was also the Series Editor and Principal Content Advisor for the two-part Emmy-no minated PBS-TV series, “A Force More Powerful” which charts the history of civilian-based resistance in the 20th century, including Gandhi’s campaigns for Indian independence, Danish resistance to German occupation in World War II, the U.S. civil rights movement, the rise of Solidarity in Poland, the people’s movement against Gen. Augusto Pinochet in Chile, and the dismantling of South Africa’s apartheid system.
-It premiered in the U.S. in September 2000, and subsequently in Australia, Brazil, Canada, Denmark, Finland, Iran (via satellite), New Zealand, Norway, Palestinian Territories, Spain, Sweden, Venezuela, and more than 60 other countries.
+He was Series Editor and Principal Content Advisor for the two-part Emmy-nominated PBS-TV series, A Force More Powerful, which charts the history of civilian-based resistance in the 20th century, including Gandhi’s campaigns for Indian independence, Danish resistance to German occupation in World War II, the US civil rights movement, the rise of Solidarity in Poland, the people’s movement against Gen. Augusto Pinochet in Chile, and the dismantling of South Africa’s apartheid system.
+A Force More Powerful premiered in the US in September 2000, and subsequently in Australia, Brazil, Canada, Denmark, Finland, Iran (via satellite), New Zealand, Norway, Palestinian Territories, Spain, Sweden, Venezuela, and more than 60 other countries.

-In addition, Dr. Ackerman serves as co-chair of the International Advisory Committee of the United States Institute of Peace.
-He also serves on the Executive Committee of the Board of the Atlantic Council and is a member of the United States Paralympic Advisory Committee.
+In addition, Dr. Ackerman served as Chairman of the Board of Trustees of Freedom House; as co-chair of the International Advisory Committee of the United States Institute of Peace; on the Executive Committee of the Board of the Atlantic Council; on the Advisory Board for America Abroad Media; and was a member of the US Paralympic Advisory Committee to the US Olympic Committee.
+He also served on the boards of CARE and the Council of Foreign Relations.

-Dr. Ackerman also served on the boards of CARE and the Council of Foreign Relations.
-He was for 15 years chairman of The Fletcher School Board of Overseers.
+Dr. Ackerman held a PhD in International Relations from The Fletcher School of Law and Diplomacy, Tufts University, and for 15 years was chairman of The Fletcher School Board of Overseers.